bitrise-io/devcenter/_articles/en/reviews/deploying-your-middleman-website-with-bitrise-draft.md

 ## Creating a Middleman project

-To create a Middleman project, navigate to the root folder of your repository and execute the following from the command line:
+1. To create a Middleman project, navigate to the root folder of your repository and execute the following from the command line:

     middleman init my_new_project

-Once the setup is finished, commit and push your changes.
+2. Once the setup has finished, commit and push your changes.

 ## Connecting your repository with Bitrise